shuxin-03/election-blog/content/post/2024-10-16-week-7/index.markdown

 </tbody>
 </table>

 An increase in the number of Democratic Party's field offices increases their vote percentage significantly by 0.023 percentage points, while battleground states have a significant 0.031 percentage point increase in vote percentage for the Democratic Party.
-Again, suggesting while both factors independently boost vote share, they do not amplify each other's effects.
+Again, while both factors independently boost vote share, they do not amplify each other's effects.

 <table class="table" style="width: auto !important; margin-left: auto; margin-right: auto;">
  <thead>